Tacoma Art Museum's Commitment to Diversity, Equity, Inclusion, and Accessibility (DEIA)

 - Museum leadership and the Curatorial department are currently reviewing and revising approaches to exhibition selection and curation to include more diverse voices as curators and artists on view.

-The work is, of course, ongoing, and we look forward to sharing additional updates as we continue.
-Again, we are committed to this work and to transparency along the entire journey.
+The work towards equity is ongoing, and we look forward to fostering a better Museum for our internal and external communities, sharing additional updates as we continue.
+We are committed to this work and to being transparent along this entire journey.

 We welcome community feedback.
 Please reach out to the Tacoma Art Museum Staff at Info@TacomaArtMuseum.org, with your thoughts.